kokonech/atacInferCNV/README.md

 ## How to run the analysis ##

-The example data input data is located [here](https://drive.google.com/drive/folders/1okTZxc4yeuv1U2BsSEEccn1tng-sLqu7?usp=drive_link).
+The example input data is located [here](https://drive.google.com/drive/folders/1okTZxc4yeuv1U2BsSEEccn1tng-sLqu7?usp=drive_link).

 To launch it, download the dataset and enter the corresponding folder path as mainDir variable.
 By default, the required input are